kitled/demo-fasthtml-picocss/README.md

 > [!NOTE]
 > Spoiler: I don't have any great reveal about FastHTML, as I've only skimmed the surface.
-This discussion pertains to the demo itself, and spin-off projects it might help imagine.
+This discussion pertains to the demo itself, and possible spin-off projects.

 A primary goal was to have a whole website in one plain and simple file.
 I like very portable things.